motiondeveloper/eBox/README.md

 5. **Show the box**

-    This returns the path for the box:
+    This function returns the path for the box:

     ```javascript
-    eBoxName.path;
+    eBoxName.getPath();
     ````

 [Back To Top ↑]